Zstorm999/LexerGenerator/README.md

 A C++ program that generates a lexer based on an input language.

 ## Input language
-You can not specify an input language at the time, this will be modified in th future.
+You can not specify an input language at the time, this will be modified in the future.

 ## Output and restoring DFA
 This projects works with internal DFA (Deterministic Finite Automata).
 You do not need to know what they are in order to use the generator, but you should know how they are stored in files: